 Financial Statement Fraud Detection

 Auditors look for troublesome relationships among financial data that indicate cause for deeper investigation.
-Investigating the relationships between numbers in financial statements offers comprehensive insight into a company’s financial health.
-The foundation of financial analysis is understanding what the relationships between certain financial statement balances should be so that auditors recognize when the numbers are off-base.
+Investigating the relationships among numbers in financial statements offers comprehensive insight into a company’s financial health.
+The foundation of financial analysis is understanding what the relationships among certain financial statement balances should be so that auditors recognize when the numbers are off-base.
 For example, a healthy company tries to maintain a consistent balance between assets and liabilities.
 An unexpected shift from historical norms could indicate that management is trying to hide something.
 An increase in the ratio could mean liabilities are being hidden; a downward shift could mean the company is borrowing heavily to finance operations.

-Another key ratio to note is sales versus cost of goods or services sold (COGS).
-Typically, these numbers rise and fall together; the more goods sold, the more materials and expenses that are incurred to produce them.
+Another key ratio to note is sales versus cost of goods or services sold.
+Typically, these numbers rise and fall together; the more goods sold, the more materials and expenses are incurred to produce them.
 This directly proportional relationship holds true for sales versus accounts receivable as well.
 As sales increase, so should accounts receivable.
-When either of these numbers fall out of proportional relationship to each other, further investigation is warranted.
+When these numbers fall out of proportional relationship to each other, further investigation is warranted.
+Analyses such as these are called comparative ratio analysis, and they help auditors spot accounting irregularities by measuring the relationship between two different financial statement amounts.
+Ratios are calculated from current year numbers, then compared to previous years, other companies, the industry, or the economy.
+When there are significant changes from year to year or between entities, a more detailed examination is required to help uncover potential fraud.

-Another tool fraud examiners use to interpret a company’s standing is percentage analysis — vertical and horizontal.
-Vertical analysis examines the relationships between items on any one of the financial statements during one reporting period.
-The relationships between the components are expressed as percentages that can be compared across periods.
+Another tool fraud examiners use to interpret a company’s standing is percentage analysis—vertical and horizontal.
+Vertical analysis examines the relationships among items on any one of the financial statements during one reporting period.
+The relationships among the components are expressed as percentages that can be compared across periods.
 Horizontal analysis analyzes the percentage change in individual financial statement items year over year.
 The first year is considered the base, and subsequent changes are computed as percentages of the base period.
+Comparative analysis tools help investigators identify financial inconsistencies, increasing the odds of detecting fraud.

 Financial Statement Fraud Examples

 Colonial Bank was the 27th-largest commercial bank in the United States when Catherine Kissick, head of the Mortgage Warehouse Lending Division, and her co-conspirators engaged in a scheme to defraud various entities and individuals.
-The guilty parties bought over $1 billion in mortgages from Taylor, Bean & Whitaker that the mortgage company did not actually own.
+The guilty parties bought over $1 billion in mortgages from Taylor, Bean & Whitaker that the mortgage company didn’t actually own.
 Taylor, Bean & Whitaker began running overdrafts on its Colonial Bank master bank account, with Kissick and her co-conspirators covering up the overdrafts by sweeping overnight money from one account to another and through fictitious sales of mortgage loans to Colonial Bank.
 These maneuvers caused false information to be recorded on Colonial Bank’s records and false financial data to be filed with the SEC, including overstated assets for worthless mortgage loans.
 The bank failed in 2009, costing the FDIC’s Deposit Insurance Fund an estimated $2.8 billion.
 Kissick was sentenced to eight years in prison.

 7 Tips to Prevent Financial Statement Fraud

 While fraud detection and the ability to quickly perceive the warning signs of fraud are helpful during and after the malfeasance, companies should put systems in place to prevent financial statement fraud from happening at all.
-From accounting software that separates duties to corporate values of integrity and honesty role modeled by upper management, these seven prevention tips will help seal avenues for fraud and convey a message to employees that honesty is the best and only policy.
+From accounting software that separates duties to corporate values of integrity and honesty role modeled by upper management, these seven prevention tips will help seal avenues for fraud and convey a message to employees that honesty is the best—and only—policy.

-Set a tone of honesty at the top.
-Employees look to leadership to learn what is acceptable at an organization, morally and behaviorally.
+- Set a tone of honesty at the top: Employees look to leadership to learn what is acceptable at an organization—morally and behaviorally.
 Management should lead by ethical example, demonstrating the values they want to see replicated in the company culture.
-Starting with onboarding, train employees to recognize fraud, meet ethical and legal standards and be aware of consequences for breaches in conduct.
+Starting with onboarding, train employees to recognize fraud, meet ethical and legal standards, and be aware of consequences for breaches in conduct.

-Don’t tie management bonuses and compensation to short term goals.
-Performance-based pay can have dangerous outcomes, including incentivizing fraud.
+- Don’t tie management bonuses and compensation to short-term goals: Performance-based pay can have dangerous outcomes, including incentivizing fraud.
 According to the Academy of Management, people with unmet goals were more likely to engage in unethical behavior than people attempting to do their best.
 When leaders care more about looking good on paper than creating value over the long term, illegal means to better performance, including falsified financial statements, can seem like an appealing pathway to “success.”

-Follow up on gut instincts.
-Notice if something feels off about the company’s financial statements and follow up with a deeper inquiry.
+- Follow up on gut instincts: Notice if something feels off about the company’s financial statements and follow up with a deeper inquiry.
 If communications with key accounting personnel are vague or misleading, something may be amiss.

 How Accounting Software Can Help

-NetSuite ERP is an all-in-one cloud business management solution that helps organizations operate more effectively by automating core processes and providing real-time visibility into operational and financial performance.
-It is additive and complementary to the organizational structures, ethical enculturation and procedural checks and balances that, together, lower the risk of financial statement fraud.
+Implementing an ERP accounting system is one of the best solutions to detect, diagnose, and investigate financial statement fraud.
+An ERP system performs comprehensive audit-tracking so that documents can’t be manipulated or lost.
+It can also issue alerts when names, addresses, or banking details change on client accounts, or in instances of irregularities in file integrity.
+Most ERP software also enforces the segregation of duties, which prohibits fraudsters from performing unauthorized functions within the accounting system.
+NetSuite ERP is an all-in-one cloud business management solution that helps businesses operate more effectively by automating core processes and providing real-time visibility into operational and financial performance.
+It’s additive and complementary to the organizational structures, ethical enculturation, and procedural checks and balances that, together, lower the risk of financial statement fraud.

-The victims of financial statement fraud are widespread, including investors whose intentions are stymied by false impressions of success, company employees whose jobs and pensions become compromised when organizational fraud is uncovered, and the general public, whose trust is violated by leaders who fail to uphold standards.
+The victims of financial statement fraud are widespread, including investors whose intentions are stymied by false impressions of success, company employees whose jobs and pensions become compromised when organizational fraud is uncovered, and the general public whose trust is violated by leaders who fail to uphold standards.
 The best way forward is to eliminate temptation through strict controls, frustrating those who would commit financial statement fraud.
 If that isn’t possible, become familiar with the red flags of fraud so that criminals are apprehended as swiftly as possible.

 Financial Statement Fraud FAQs